rorydevs/restful-helper-for-codeigniter/README.md

 A GET,POST,PUT endpoint like "/user" will take
 >allowed_request_types(array('get', 'post', 'put'));

 #### return_json($obj, $status = 200)
 This method will return your data as a JSON string with a 200 HTTP status code, unless otherwise specified.
 Useful for if you want to standardise how you send data back to the application.

 #### get_vars()
 Returns a PHP Object of any/all POST, PUT or GET values sent to your endpoint.

+#### get_auth()
+Gets the `Authorization` header encoded phrase, decodes it and returns the object as a username and password pair to be passed to your own auth function.